 In June 2013 we launched The Last of Us, a genre-defining experience blending survival and action elements to tell a character driven story about a population decimated by a modern plague.
 It has garnered over 40 perfect scores and has been hailed as a "masterpiece."
 We are currently working on downloadable content for The Last of Us.

 Naughty Dog is the developer of critically acclaimed and top-selling titles including the Crash Bandicoot franchise, Jak and Daxter franchise Uncharted: Drake’s Fortune, Uncharted 2: Among Thieves, Uncharted 3: Drake’s Deception and now our newest franchise, The Last of Us.
 Naughty Dog is also home to the ICE Team, one of Sony’s World Wide Studios central technology groups.
 The ICE Team focuses on creating core graphics technologies for Sony’s worldwide first party published titles, including low level game engine components, graphics processing pipelines, supporting tools, and graphics profiling and debugging tools.

 Utopia for game development.
 So much freedom.
 Everyone is incredibly passionate and dedicated.
 The structure is very flat and you can simply work on what you're interested in (within reason of course).
 Extremely friendly people as they hire based on personality.
 Cool internal talks from other industry professionals.
 Engine is incredible and constantly evolves to be better, week by week.

 Errmmm....
 Movie theatre can get a little cold...?
 I suppose mitigating crunch is always a worthwhile goal, but that's usually just down to our own obsession with detail.

 Advice to Management

 I applied online.
-I interviewed at Naughty Dog in October 2015.
+I interviewed at Naughty Dog.

 Let us know if we're missing any workplace or industry recognition –